benslamahassen/red-cloud/README.md

 This project has evolved significantly from a basic implementation to a more production-ready codebase.
 Here are the major architectural improvements:

-### 🏗️ Session Management Overhaul
+### 🏗️ Session Management

-We've simplified and optimized the session management system to use only better-auth's native capabilities:
+We've optimized the session management system to make the most of better-auth's native server-side APIs and db-first session storage:

-- **Native Better-Auth Integration**: Removed custom session management in favor of better-auth's built-in database persistence
 - **Server-Side Session Fetching**: Uses `auth.api.getSession()` with `disableCookieCache: true` for fresh session data
 - **SSR Optimization**: Pre-fetches session data on the server and passes to client components as props
 - **Efficient Client Actions**: Uses `authClient.signOut()` and `authClient.revokeSession()` for session termination
-- **No Custom Caching**: Relies on better-auth's native cookie cache with database fallback
+- **No Session Caching**: We want to maintain fresh session data at all times to align with our realtime functionality

 **Key Files:**
 - `src/middleware/app-middleware.ts` - Server-side session loading using better-auth APIs